magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

   * Passwords should be unique and changed regularly.

 * **Confirm Emails**:
-  * Require users to confirm their email addresses during registration.
+  * Require users to confirm their email address during registration.
   * Verified emails ensure accounts are legitimate and aid in password recovery.

 * **Avoid Plain Text Passwords**: